-As used in the Prompt Payment Act [57-28-1 NMSA 1978]:
+As used in the Retainage Act [57-28-1 NMSA 1978]:

-A. "construction" means building, altering, repairing, installing or demolishing in the ordinary course of business any:

-(1) road, highway, bridge, parking area or related project;

-(2) building, stadium or other structure;

-(3) airport, subway or similar facility;

-(4) park, trail, athletic field, golf course or similar facility;

-(5) dam, reservoir, canal, ditch or similar facility;

-(6) sewage or water treatment facility, power generating plant, pump station, natural gas compression station or similar facility;

-(7) sewage, water, gas or other pipeline;

-(8) transmission line;

-(9) radio, television or other tower;

-(10) water, oil or other storage tank;

-(11) shaft, tunnel or other mining appurtenance;

-(12) electrical wiring, plumbing or plumbing fixture, gas piping, gas appliances or water conditions;

-(13) air conditioning conduit, heating or other similar mechanical work;

-(14) leveling or clearing land;

-(15) excavating earth;

-(16) drilling wells of any type, including seismographic shot holes or core drilling; and
+- A. "construction" means building, altering, repairing, installing or demolishing in the ordinary course of business any: - (1) road, highway, bridge, parking area or related project; - (2) building, stadium or other structure; - (3) airport, subway or similar facility; - (4) park, trail, athletic field, golf course or similar facility; - (5) dam, reservoir, canal, ditch or similar facility; - (6) sewage or water treatment facility, power generating plant, pump station, natural gas compression station or similar facility; - (7) sewage, water, gas or other pipeline; - (8) transmission line; - (9) radio, television or other tower; - (10) water, oil or other storage tank; - (11) shaft, tunnel or other mining appurtenance; - (12) electrical wiring, plumbing or plumbing fixture, gas piping, gas appliances or water conditions; - (13) air conditioning conduit, heating or other similar mechanical work; - (14) leveling or clearing land; - (15) excavating earth; - (16) drilling wells of any type, including seismographic shot holes or core drilling; and

-(17) similar work, structures or installations;

-B. "contractor" means a person performing construction through a contract with an owner;

-C. "owner" means a person, local public body or state agency other than the department of transportation;

-D. "person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture or similar legal entity; and

-E. "subcontractor" means a person performing construction for the owner not through a contract with the owner.
+- (17) similar work, structures or installations; - B. "contractor" means a person performing construction through a contract with an owner; - C. "owner" means a person, local public body or state agency other than the state highway and transportation department; - D. "person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture or similar legal entity; - E. "retainage" means money payable to the contractor or subcontractor that has been withheld by the owner conditioned on substantial completion of all work in connection with a construction contract; and - F. "subcontractor" means a person performing construction for the owner not through a contract with the owner.

-The 2007 amendment, effective June 15, 2007, changes the title of the act and eliminates the definition of "retainage".
+Effective dates. - Laws 2001, ch.
+68 contains no effective date provision, but, pursuant to N.M.
+Const., art.
+IV, § 23, is effective June 15, 2001, 90 days after adjournment of the legislature.